ONLINE ONLY AUCTIONS at www.rapidfireauctionservice.hibid.com

 -Are there items you won't accept?

 Yes.
 If items require too much time to make them presentable to sell--or look like items that won't bring at least five dollars--we may have to pass.
 We realize used items are going to have wear and/or a natural charm.
 Clean, nicely presented items are more desirable to online bidders and make the cataloging process move quicker.
 We can't accept antlers, mounted wildlife, bottles of alcohol/wine, or used medical equipment such as breathing machines, etc. Guidelines can vary from state-to-state so items that may be sellable in IN may not be in KY.
-We kindly ask you to clean your items both for sanitary reasons and to help quicken the auction cataloging process.
+We kindly ask you to clean your items both for sanitary reasons and to help speed the auction cataloging process.

 -Can you place a reserve on my items?